-The AGM was then rescheduled for 25 June 2020 and in light of COVID-19 and in accordance with the Government guidance the VCT implemented special measures, including the imposition of entry restrictions.
+The AGM was then rescheduled for 11:30 a.m. on 25 June 2020 at the offices of Dickson Minto W.S., 16 Charlotte Square, Edinburgh EH2 4DF.
+Given the risks posed by the COVID-19 pandemic and in accordance with the Government's guidance that everyone should avoid non-essential contact with others and unnecessary travel, the VCT implemented special measures, including the imposition of entry restrictions.
 The Board did not take this decision easily, but considered this to be in our Shareholders' best interests.